UMBCSAD/UMBCSAD.github.io/greenbank.md

 Note: Passwords are hashed, salted, and stored securely in FreeIPA... but this is nevertheless a shared lab environment, potentially vulnerable to data breaches or MITM attacks. *Please* don't use, like, the same password that you've used for your bank accounts and UMBC accounts here.
 Please make a unique password.

-Go to https://ipa.greenbank.lan in your browser and log in using your default username and password.
+Go to [https://ipa.greenbank.lan](https://ipa.greenbank.lan) in your browser and log in using your default username and password.
 It should succeed, then say `Your password has expired.
 Please enter a new password.` and immediately prompt you to make a password change.
 Enter your current password (the default one we provided you) and then your desired new password.
 Leave the OTP field blank.
 Submit the form.

 This should bring you to your user account page.
 Feel free to customize it and give yourself a job title or phone number or something, I guess.
 (Don't add your address unless you want the entirety of SAD visiting your house.)

+Once you've changed your password, disconnect your VPN connection and try logging back in.
+This time you can check the box to save your password, if you're comfortable with that.
+VPN connection should now take no longer than 5-10 seconds, since all you have to do is right click > Connect. **We're all done!**

+### Further Steps

+The full Greenbank environment will be explained further down, but the base infrastructure of the system consists of three hosts.

+- **Proxmox**: Accessible via [https://proxmox.greenbank.lan:8006](https://proxmox.greenbank.lan:8006).
+This is the management UI of the actual hypervisor which runs all the virtual machines.
+This is where you make new VMs and get console access to VMs.
+- **pfSense**: Accessible via [https://pfsense.greenbank.lan](https://pfsense.greenbank.lan).
+This is the firewall which sits between the VMs' private network and the Internet, and provides DHCP and DNS services to the private network.
+It also runs the OpenVPN server.
+- **FreeIPA**: Accessible via [https://ipa.greenbank.lan](https://ipa.greenbank.lan).
+This is the Identity Management server which holds all the user accounts, passwords, and group assignments.
+Other services use LDAP to get authentication/user info.

+Feel free to visit these hosts in your web browser and try logging in.
+By default you probably don't have sufficient permissions to do much of anything, but those will be granted soon.